Recently Added

 Study Type: Causal Impact Analysis

-The study's objective was to examine the impact of Transitional Community Jobs (TCJ) on employment, earnings, and public benefit receipt outcomes.
-The study used a nonexperimental comparison group…Study Type: Causal Impact Analysis
+The study’s objective was to examine the effect of California’s Proposition 36 employment services on employment, earnings, receipt of public benefits, and recidivism.
+The authors used a…Study Type: Causal Impact Analysis

-The study's objective was to examine the impact of the Georgia Fatherhood Program on employment and earnings.
-The study used a nonexperimental comparison group design.
-Data were collected through…Study Type: Causal Impact Analysis
+The study’s objective was to examine the impact of a drug court employment intervention on participants’ employment and earnings one year after the intervention.
+The study is a randomized controlled…Study Type: Causal Impact Analysis

-The study’s objective was to examine the impact of the Workforce Investment Act (WIA) Title I program for adults (including dislocated workers) on participants’ employment and credential completion…
+The study’s objective was to examine the impact of the Workforce Investment Act (WIA) Adult Program on the employment rate, earnings, and public benefit receipt of low-income adults in Washington…

 CLEAR Icon Key